 The associated buffer size: if the datagram is to be sent, this specifies the payload size (number of bytes stored in the buffer that are to be sent).
-If it's received, this specifies the buffer size (if the received datagram payload is larger, it will be truncated), also after receiving the datagram this will have the number of bytes actually received.
+If it's to be received, this specifies the buffer size (if the received datagram payload is larger, data will get truncated), also after receiving the datagram this will have the number of bytes actually received.